Moyasimon: Tales of Agriculture: Manga

 Even after the serialization began, Kajiwara continued to suggest ideas for future chapters, such as adding the police to one chapter, or including a mysterious microorganism that could threaten humanity.
 However, Ishikawa did not feel any of these proposals were interesting, and instead decided to work with his editor to get ranked No. 1 among the series serialized in Evening without any other outside help.
 Shortly thereafter, while Kajiwara went on a short vacation to Germany, Ishikawa and his editor worked feverishly on the next chapter, which ultimately led Moyasimon to achieve a No. 1 ranking for the first time in its history.
 When writing Moyasimon, Ishikawa aimed to take difficult to understand information from technical books and present it in a way that was easier for readers to grasp.
 Themes and motifs Ishikawa developed led him to learn more about additional topics to better flesh out the initial idea.
 When deciding on certain fashion for the characters, Ishikawa wanted clothing that would not degrade with age as new fashion trends were introduced, which is one of the reasons for Haruka Hasegawa's distinctive bondage-esque fashion.

-Moyasimon was serialized in Evening from July 20, 2004 in the 16th issue of that year to April 23, 2013 in the 10th issue of that year.
-Following this, it moved to Kodansha's Monthly Morning Two magazine and ran in that magazine from the August 2013 issue sold on June 22, 2013 to the March 2014 issue sold on January 22, 2014.
+Moyasimon was serialized in Evening from July 20, 2004, in the 16th issue of that year to April 23, 2013, in the 10th issue of that year.
+Following this, it moved to Kodansha's Monthly Morning Two magazine and ran in that magazine from the August 2013 issue sold on June 22, 2013, to the March 2014 issue sold on January 22, 2014.
 The individual chapters were collected and published in 13 tankōbon volumes by Kodansha from May 2005 to March 2014.
 Limited editions were also released for volumes 3 through 13.
 The manga was licensed in North America by Del Rey Manga, but they only released the first two volumes in November 2009 and June 2010.
 Further English volumes were discontinued after Kodansha USA took over the manga published by Del Rey Manga.
 The manga is also published by Glénat Manga in France, GP Publishing and later RW Edizioni in Italy, and Sharp Point Press in Taiwan.

+In the December 2024 issue of Kodansha's Monthly Afternoon magazine released on October 25, 2024, it was announced that Ishikawa would launch a new series titled Moyasimon+ in the next issue released on November 25, 2024.